Form Elements

 ]),

-By default, fields within a Group field will occupy the entire available screen width.
-You can specify the width of the fields using the fullWidth
+By default, fields will take up the full available width of the screen when you use the fullWidth

 Group::make([